opencontainers/distribution-spec/spec.md

 Several terms are used frequently in this document and warrant basic definitions:

 - **Registry**: a service that handles the required APIs defined in this specification
-- **Client**: a tool that communicates with registries
+- **Client**: a tool that communicates with Registries
-- **Push**: the act of uploading blobs and manifests to a registry
+- **Push**: the act of uploading Blobs and Manifests to a Registry
-- **Pull**: the act of downloading blobs and manifests from a registry
+- **Pull**: the act of downloading Blobs and Manifests from a Registry
-- **Blob**: the binary form of content that is stored by a registry, addressable by a digest
+- **Blob**: the binary form of content that is stored by a Registry, addressable by a Digest
-- **Manifest**: a JSON document which defines an artifact.
+- **Manifest**: a JSON document which defines an Artifact.
 Manifests are defined under the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/master/manifest.md)
-- **Config**: a section in the manifest (and associated blob) which contains artifact metadata
+- **Config**: a section in the Manifest (and associated Blob) which contains Artifact metadata
-- **Artifact**: one conceptual piece of content stored as blobs with an accompanying manifest containing a config
+- **Artifact**: one conceptual piece of content stored as Blobs with an accompanying Manifest containing a Config
-- **Digest**: a unique identifier created from a cryptographic hash of a blob's content.
+- **Digest**: a unique identifier created from a cryptographic hash of a Blob's content.
 Digests are defined under the [OCI Image Spec](https://github.com/opencontainers/image-spec/blob/v1.0.1/descriptor.md#digests)
-- **Tag**: a custom, human-readable manifest identifier
+- **Tag**: a custom, human-readable Manifest identifier

 ## Use Cases